 Scalability is about capacity and capability.
 Does your business have the capacity to grow?
-Will your business systems, infrastructure and team be able to accommodate growth?
+Will your business systems, infrastructure, and team be able to accommodate growth?

-If growth causes your company to stumble because of confusion, orders falling through the cracks, insufficient staff, miscommunication, not enough manufacturing or delivery capacity –you’re going to have unhappy customers.
+If growth causes your company to stumble because of confusion, orders falling through the cracks, insufficient staff, miscommunication, or not enough manufacturing or delivery capacity –you’re going to have unhappy customers.
 The manual processes that were fine when you were small but now won’t let you move fast enough.
 You’ll either be putting out fires or desperately trying to keep your head above water.
-All of which is stressful.
+All of which are stressful.

 Scaling a business means setting the stage to enable and support growth in your company.
 It means having the ability to grow without being hampered.
-It requires planning, some funding and the right systems, staff, processes, technology and partners.
+It requires planning, some funding, and the right systems, staff, processes, technology, and partners.

 Here are five critical steps to scaling your business: